|

 GI's photo of the

-Zeppelintribüne in July 1945, still with camouflage netting on the
+Zeppelintribüne in July 1945, still with camouflage pattern bricks on the

 steps.
 Below, GI photos from July and August 1945.
 The August photo